fnikolai/frisbee-www/content/en/docs/troubleshooting/faq/index.md

 # Deployment

 ## Q: The service seems fine, but I get a Failed message.
 The service run in a Pod that may host multiple containers.
-The application contrainer, the telemetry container, and so on.
+The application containers, the telemetry container, and so on.
 Given that, if the application seems fine, it is perhaps one of the sidecar containers that has failed.

 ## Q: I changed some templates, but the changes does not seem to affect the Test Plan.